wiruwiru/NeedSystem-CS2/README.md

 ## Installation
 1. Install [CounterStrike Sharp](https://github.com/roflmuffin/CounterStrikeSharp) and [Metamod:Source](https://www.sourcemm.net/downloads.php/?branch=master)
 2. Download [NeedSystem.zip](https://github.com/wiruwiru/NeedSystem-CS2/releases) from the releases section.
+3. (Optional) If you want to use the database feature, install [AnyBaseLibCS2](https://github.com/NickFox007/AnyBaseLibCS2) dependency.

-3. Unzip the archive and upload it to the game server
+4. Unzip the archive and upload it to the game server

-4. Start the server and wait for the config.json file to be generated.
+5. Start the server and wait for the config.json file to be generated.

-5. Complete the configuration file with the parameters of your choice.
+6. Complete the configuration file with the parameters of your choice.

 # Config